TheStrangeLab/Peris-Yague_Frank_Strange_2021/README.md

 - v1SOA_preprocessing_alldata
 - v1SOA_preprocessing_CRP

-There is also a folder called 'Variable_SOA_70' that also contains the raw data and is used for some functions.

 This will create output matrices that will be saved in the code folder and later called for the analyses.

 You must also download this toolbox: http://memory.psych.upenn.edu/Behavioral_toolbox